romashorodok/webrtc-from-scratch/README.md

+Working code at `old` branch.

-Proof of concept that a WebRTC backend can be implemented without too much code, large dependencies and coding/decoding of media.
+Proof of concept that a WebRTC Media Server can (not) be implemented without too much code, large dependencies and coding/decoding of media.

 ### Features